-The waste from transfer stations and kerbside collections around the District is deposited in the landfill at Butlers and Haast.
-The Waste Minimisation Act 2008 gives Councils the responsibility for promoting the effective and efficient waste management and minimisation within their District.
+The waste from transfer stations and kerbside collections around the district is deposited in the landfills at Butlers and Haast.
+The Waste Minimisation Act 2008 gives Councils the responsibility for promoting effective and efficient waste management and minimisation within their district.

-Effective and efficient waste management and minimisation planning is underpinned by the Government's three core goals as stated in the NZ Waste Standards and which are reflected in the purpose of the Waste Minimisation Act:
+Effective and efficient waste management and minimisation planning is underpinned by the central government's three core goals as stated in the NZ Waste Standards and which are reflected in the purpose of the Waste Minimisation Act:

-- To lower waste's costs and risks to society - To reduce environmental damage from generation and disposal of waste - To increase economic benefit by using material resources more efficiently going to landfill, when resources are used wisely, when the economic cost of managing waste is reduced and when societal costs and risks are minimised.
+- To lower waste's costs and risks to society - To reduce environmental damage from generation and disposal of waste - To increase economic benefit by using material resources more efficiently

+Effective and efficient waste management and minimisation is achieved when less waste is going to the landfill, when resources are used wisely, when the economic cost of managing waste is reduced and when societal costs and risks are minimised.